 (With the Ashes of Malmouth expansion, the Devotion Point cap is increased to 55.)

-Note that not all shrines that appear on Normal/Veteran Difficulty will appear on Elite Difficulty.
+Note that, unless you own the Forgotten Gods expansion, not all shrines that appear on Normal/Veteran Difficulty will appear on Elite Difficulty.
 Likewise, Ultimate Difficulty has even fewer shrines.

 The Devotion Window, accessed via the Skill Window (Default key: S), is where you can spend your Devotion Points.
 You begin with access only to the Crossroads Constellation, but the Crossroads will in turn grant you access to other parts of the celestial map.